ozgursedef/fact/README.md

 Java8
 Maven Project

-Compile
+Compile, Run and Debug:

-mvn clean; mvn install -DskipTests
+Open whole project with VS Code

-Run and Debug:
+Compile => mvn clean; mvn install -DskipTests

-Simply run the code with run button on the main function in Visual Studio Code
+Simply run the code with run button on the top of main function in VS Code IDE